pfych/cozy-stack/README.md

 Hello World
 ```

 In this example, the `main.html` template will be used, `test.scss` will be imported and `test.ts` will also be imported.
+Only `template:` is mandatory.

 ### Folder structure